 With muscovies, they’ll hatch their own eggs, raise their babies, and will be ready for butchering around 3 months of age.
 You can let them go a little longer if you want them a bit larger.

-You don’t need a store, you don’t need a brooder, you don’t need a heat lamp or electricity for anything else, and if your birds free range you don’t even need to feed the babies.
+You don’t need a store, you don’t need a brooder, you don’t need a heat lamp or electricity for anything else, and if your birds free-range you don’t even need to feed the babies.
 I think that’s a great deal for someone who wants to raise their own meat, so if you are considering raising meat ducks, Muscovies are a great option to consider.

 Water – I keep all the animals close to the house (read: How We Bought a $34,000 House in the Country) which sits on half an acre but there is nothing around us but fields and trees.

-On the side of the house, there is this pond that you saw in the picture above.
+On the side of the house, there is a small pond.
 It’s not my pond, it’s my neighbor’s but he can’t even see it from his house because of the trees and he doesn’t take care of it.
 It serves my animals very well and it saves me a ton of work because I don’t need to do any watering of any kind for my birds.

 Behind the house, there is a 30-acre field and on the side of it, there is another pond in the trees.
 This one is much nicer and deeper and cleaner but it’s further away from the house and it seems like the ducks prefer staying close.